PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 14:07:26
+Last updated: 2024-04-08 14:07:59
-Random Quote: Lily: "We'll all have a wedding dress camp-out.
-It'll be fun!"Barney: "I can't go.
-I've got this thing."Lily: "What thing?"Barney: "A penis!" - Barney Stinson
+Random Quote: This is my lucky St. Paddys Day suit.
+I have dry-cleaned many stain out of this baby. - Barney Stinson